-The following discussion provides a description of our decision-making process and philosophy for compensating our named executive officers in 2021.
-This discussion also describes the material components of each named executive officer's total compensation package and details the reasoning behind the decisions made in 2021.
+The following discussion provides a description of our decision-making process and philosophy for compensating our named executive officers in 2023.
+This discussion also describes the material components of each named executive officer's total compensation package and details the reasoning behind the decisions made in 2023.
 This discussion should be read together with the compensation tables for our named executive officers located in the "Executive Compensation" section of this proxy statement.

-Our 2021 named executive officers are Randall E. Black - Chief Executive Officer/President, Mickey L. Jones - Executive Vice President/Chief Operating Officer, and Stephen J. Guillaume - Senior Vice President/Chief Financial Officer.
+Our 2023 named executive officers are Randall E. Black - Chief Executive Officer/President, Mickey L. Jones - Senior Executive Vice President/Chief Operating Officer, and David Z. Richards, Jr. - Senior Executive Vice President/Director of Emerging Markets.